DLR-RM/BlenderProc/CONTRIBUTING.md

           - Used for this.
 Contains that.
           - type
         * - param_c/param_d
-          - sed for this/means this.
+          - Used for this/means this.
           - type
         * - param_c/param_e
           - Used for that/means that.
 Default: value.
 Available: [value, value1, value2].